mircomacchi/mircomacchi/README.md

 - 👋 Hi there!
-- 🔭 I’m currently working on some cool bioinformatics pipeline that will soon the available!
+- 🔭 I’m currently working on some cool bioinformatics pipeline, stay tuned!
 - 📫 Get in touch with me!

 <!--